eevee/eev.ee/content/2011-07-14-pyramid-traversal-almost-useful.markdown

 title: Pyramid traversal: almost useful
 date: 2011-07-14 20:25:00
-tags: pyramid, squiggle
+category: blog
-category: essay
+tags: python, pyramid, squiggle, tech, yelling

 [Pyramid][] is, to skip a lot of history, a successor to [Pylons][].
 It's a Web framework for Python.
 (And there goes half my audience.)
 This post is about dispatch: mapping URLs to the code you want to run.
 (There goes the other half.)